TAMIU Expands Recruiting

 “The Chronicle of Higher Education named TAMIU among the nation’s fastest-growing public master’s institutions in its “Almanac of Higher Education 2013; Washington Monthly Magazine ranked us in the Top 5% of national Master’s Universities and College Database named us third in the nation among top Colleges and Universities that support Hispanic students.
-Most recently, we were advised that TAMIU was named to the national 2014 Military Friendly List of Universities.
 This week, we were named ninth in the State for “Most Affordable Online Colleges in Texas,” she said.

 This Fall, University enrollment soared to a record 7,408 students and a historic freshman class numbered 865 students.
 The campus also set an enviable standard for student persistence, the number of first-year students who return for a second year of studies.